 When you arrive at the lighthouse, you will see a path in plain sight on the right side.
 This will take you next to the tower and lighthouse viewing area where you have a great vantage point to see a panoramic view of the harbor and the islands in the distance.
 There are some plaques with detailed information about the grounds, the lighthouse, and its history.

 On the left side of the buildings is a path that appears to go into the tree canopy.
 This will take you to a stairway that follows down the front face of the cliff, eventually arriving at a prime spot for capturing a picture of the lighthouse and cliffs like you may have seen here on AcadiaMagic.com or elsewhere.
 Use utmost caution if you venture down to the rocks below.
 There are no guardrails or boardwalks for safety once you get to the bottom.
-This is the rugged Maine coast with its roughness, loose stones, and slippery spots. (see large lighthouse photo)
+This is the rugged and unpredictable Maine coast with its roughness, loose stones, and slippery spots. (see large photo)

 You may be surprised to hear that the Bass Harbor Head Light is in Tremont rather than Bass Harbor.
 The fact is, Bass Harbor is actually a village in the municipality of Tremont along with Bernard, Gotts Island, Seal Cove, and West Tremont.

 © 2001 - 2014 Greg A. Hartford, AcadiaMagic.com